Chicago River: Saint Patrick's Day

-The tradition of dyeing the river green arose by accident when plumbers used fluorescein dye to trace sources of illegal pollution discharges.
+The tradition of dyeing the river green arose by accident in 1961 when plumbers were using fluorescein dye to trace sources of illegal pollution discharge into the river.
+The plumbers then proposed a continuing celebration to the administration of the city's Irish-American mayor Richard J. Daley.
 The dyeing of the river is still sponsored by the local plumbers union.
-The Environmental Protection Agency (EPA) disallowed the use of fluorescein for this purpose, since it was shown to be harmful to the river.
+Environmental concerns disallowed the use of fluorescein for this purpose, since it was shown to be harmful to the river.
 The parade committee switched to a mix involving forty pounds of powdered vegetable dye.
 Though the committee closely guards the exact formula, they insist that it has been tested and verified safe for the environment.

-The environmental organization Friends of the Chicago River disapproves of dyeing the river, saying the practice "gives the impression that it is lifeless and artificial", adding "Friends doesn’t think that the river should be treated as a decoration for an annual holiday, but treasured and cared for as the wonderful natural and recreational resource it deserves to be".
+The environmental organization Friends of the Chicago River disapproves of dyeing the river, saying the practice "gives the impression that it is lifeless and artificial", adding "Friends doesn't think that the river should be treated as a decoration for an annual holiday, but treasured and cared for as the wonderful natural and recreational resource it deserves to be".

-In 2009 First Lady Michelle Obama, a Chicago native, inspired by the river tradition, requested that the White House fountains be dyed green to celebrate St. Patrick's Day.
+In 2009, First Lady Michelle Obama, a Chicago native, inspired by the river tradition, requested that the water in the White House fountains be dyed green to celebrate Saint Patrick's Day.

 Chicago Cubs rally

 For the Chicago Cubs rally and parade for their 2016 World Series Championship celebrations, the river was dyed Cubs blue.
 Friends of the Chicago River executive director Margaret Frisbie told the Chicago Sun-Times, "We do not want to set a precedent where, every time we want to celebrate, we dye the river a different color and potentially hurt the aquatic life that lives in it.
-While it may seem festive, it’s actually potentially harming a natural resource."
+While it may seem festive, it's actually potentially harming a natural resource."

-McCormick Bridgehouse & Chicago River Museum
+McCormick Bridgehouse and Chicago River Museum

 The southwest bridgehouse of the DuSable Bridge (Michigan Avenue) serves as a museum on the river, its history, its challenges, and its renaissance.
 The McCormick Bridgehouse & Chicago River Museum is a 5-floor, 1,613-square-foot (149.9 m2) museum that opened on June 10, 2006; it is named for Robert R. McCormick, formerly owner of the Chicago Tribune and president of the Chicago Sanitary District.
 The Robert R. McCormick Foundation was the major donor that helped meet the $950,000 cost to open the museum.
 It is run by the Friends of the Chicago River, a non-profit environmental organization.
 Visitors are also allowed to access the bridge's gear room; during the spring and fall bridge lifting visitors can see the bridge gears in operation as the leaves are raised and lowered.
 Due to its small size and tight access stairway only 79 people are allowed inside the museum at any one time.
 In October 2019, Chicago Tribune cultural arts writer Steve Johnson profiled the museum, calling its gear room where the DuSable Bridge mechanics can be viewed "a little chamber of heaven for infrastructure nerds".